Skip to main content

 • a globally responsible Wales.

-These have been supplemented with five ways of working derived from the Act’s definition of sustainable development:
+These are supplemented with five ways of working derived from the Act’s definition of sustainable development:

 • long term